linasc3-ai/rave-documentation/02-installation.md

 **Download and Configure**

 Open the RStudio application and click on the *Console* tab.
-If your RStudio adopts the default settings, this tab should be located in bottom-left.
+If RStudio adopts the default settings, this tab should be located in bottom-left.

 > Important: Please do NOT mix an R command with a shell command.
 When running R command, please open `RStudio` and use the `Console` tab to run.
 If you direct copy the R scripts into system shell terminals, the script will fail!